FireBird2612/100-days-of-code/logs.md

 Back to doing RFID, figured out how I will be storing UID if someone new has to register.
 Still, plenty of things left to do.
 Did few experiments with rotary encoder as I will be controlling the visual part on lcd display with the encoder.

 ---

+# Day7 of coding challenge

+**Date:** 6th Nov 2022

+I learned about how one can store long term data into an EEPROM, so the UIDs of PICC (RFID tags) needs to be stored permanently as the new tags get scanned but I'm a little confused in figuring out how much memory can be alloted for EEPROM emulation on ESP8266 12E (4MB flash).
+This also means that i need better memmory optimization as i will need as much storage space i can get.
+Now that I can scan the PICC and compare it with the stored UIDs, I also want to have a master RFID card which allows to store new scanned RFIDs or maybe I can pass the data to the server and store it there.
+Still lot of things to figure out and lots of things learn.

+---